 - Be aware of the risk of data loss and data protection requirements.

 - Know how to store and transport your data safely and securely (backup and encryption).

 - Have experience in handling data in software packages such as R, SPSS, NVivo, or ArcGIS.

 - Recognise the importance of good research data management practice in your own context.

 - Be able to devise a research data management plan and apply it throughout the project's life.

 - Be able to organise and document your data efficiently during the course of your project.

 - Understand the benefits of sharing data and how to do it legally and ethically.

-There are eight units and four data handling practicals: R, SPSS, NVivo, and ArcGIS.
+There are eight online units and four downloadable data handling practicals: R, SPSS, NVivo, and ArcGIS.
 Each unit takes up to one hour, plus time for recommended resources and software practicals.
 In the units you will find explanations, descriptions, examples, exercises, and video clips in which academics, PhD students and others talk about the challenges of managing research data.
 The data handling practicals are designed to be downloaded and worked through in the selected software environment.